 To use HTTPS on the camera, an HTTPS certificate must be installed.
 The HTTPS certificate can be obtained by either creating and sending a certificate request to a Certificate Authority (CA), by uploading a certificate, or by creating a self-signed HTTPS certificate.

 Enable HTTPS

-Check the box to enable HTTPS secure connection.
-Once enabled, choose one of the following secure modes.
+Select HTTPS secure mode from the Enable HTTPS drop-down list.
+Once enabled, choose one of the following modes.